tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/15-culmination-02/README.md

 You will be able to flex your newly found pandas skills and masterfully navigate and filter through the dataset.
 Specific to this exercise you will get practice with...

 * Creating a new table from the existing dataset
-* Group data based on a specific column
+* Grouping data based on a specific column
 * Sorting the data and reseting the index
 * Filtering data based on multiple conditions

-The exercise is meant to be somewhat challenging.
-If you get stuck look towards your in class activities!
-Some of the more challenging parts might require methods that have not been covered yet or only briefly touched on so practice your Google-Fu and start looking things up!
+This exercise is meant to be somewhat challenging.
+If you get stuck look to your in-class activities!
+Some of the more challenging parts might require methods that have not been covered yet or only briefly touched on, so practice your Google-Fu and start looking things up!

 ## Instructions